rajatbh21/AAMLA/README.md

 month=jul }

 ```

-AAMLA is licensed under [MIT License]().
-For questions or issues, feel free to open an issue or contact the authors.
+AAMLA is licensed under [MIT License](https://github.com/rajatbh21/AAMLA/blob/main/LICENSE).
+For questions or issues, feel free to open an issue.
 Thank you for using AAMLA!